zoedsoupe/anubis-mcp/README.md

 {:ok, result} = MyApp.MCPClient.call_tool("echo", %{text: "this will be echoed!"})
 ```

-## Why Hermes?
+## Why Anubis?

-Named after Hermes, the Greek god of boundaries and communication, this library facilitates seamless interaction between Large Language Models and external tools - serving as a messenger between AI and data sources.
+Named after Anubis, the Egyptian god of the underworld and guide to the afterlife, this library helps navigate the boundaries between Large Language Models and external tools.
+Much like how Anubis guided souls through transitions, this SDK guides data through the liminal space between AI and external systems.

+The name also carries personal significance - after my journey through the corporate underworld ended unexpectedly, this project was reborn from the ashes of its predecessor, ready to guide developers through their own MCP adventures.
+Sometimes you need a deity of transitions to help you... transition. 🏳️‍⚧️

 ## Documentation

-For detailed guides and examples, visit the [official documentation](https://hexdocs.pm/hermes_mcp).
+For detailed guides and examples, visit the [official documentation](https://hexdocs.pm/anubis_mcp).

 ## Examples